microsoft/microsoft-ui-xaml/dev/ColorPicker/readme.md

 ### Template Parts

-The color picker looks for and uses the following parts in the control template.
+The color spectrum looks for and uses the following parts in the control template.

 * `LayoutRoot` : [Grid] The root element of the control.
+Changes to the size of the root element will trigger re-calculation of the spectrum.
 * `SizingGrid` : [Grid] The grid representing the actual width/height that the spectrum will be drawn to.
 * `SpectrumRectangle` : [Rectangle] The background rectangle use to represent the color spectrum gradient.
 This is blended with the overlay rectangle using opacity (see notes below on rendering).
 This rectangle is only visible in Box shape.
 * `SpectrumEllipse` : [Ellipse] The background ellipse use to represent the color spectrum gradient.
 This is blended with the overlay ellipse using opacity (see notes below on rendering).
 This ellipse is only visible in Ring shape.